Creating a Client

 TimeSpan Timeout

 Specifies connection and session timeout.
 Note that the real session timeout is decided by ZooKeeper's server and may differ from one set in parameters.
+See the section on client-server connection for details.

 bool CanBeReadOnly